Key & Peele: The Valets

-Karim and Jahar

-Karim and Jahar are two lecherous Middle Eastern men on the lookout for beautiful women.
-Though they claim to dislike gay people, they often act in a flagrantly homoerotic manner.

-LaShawn and Samuel

-LeShawn and Samuel are couple with very differing personalities and views on marriage.
-Samuel (Key) is very intelligent and well-mannered and exercises restraint when making important decisions.
-LaShawn (Peele) is very loud and extremely flamboyant and is constantly thinking up often nonsensical and impossible ideas for their future.

 East/West Bowl football players

 The East/West Bowl features college football stars whose names become increasingly ridiculous.
-The concept came from Peele discovering there was an actual player with the name of D’Brickashaw Ferguson and utilizes introductions such as those on NBC Sunday Night Football in which the player states their name and school.
+The concept came from Peele discovering there was an actual player with the name of D'Brickashaw Ferguson while playing Madden NFL.
+The sketch utilizes introductions such as those on NBC Sunday Night Football in which the player states their name and school.
 Most are played by either Key or Peele, including "Javaris Jamar Javarison-Lamar" of the University of Middle Tennessee, "Hingle McCringleberry" of Pennsylvania State University, "Donkey Teeth" of Boise State University, "Huka'lakanaka Hakanakaheekalucka'hukahakafaka" of the University of Hawaii, "Squeeeeeeeps" of Santa Monica College, and "Firstname Lastname" of "College University".
 In addition, some West Team players come from non-university organizations, such as "Torque (Construction Noise) Lewith" of "Nevada State Penitentiary", "Morse Code" of "Army/Navy Surplus Store", "Wingdings" of "Online Classes", and the home-schooled "God".
-The West Team’s introductions are always finalized by a white player with a more conventional name played by neither Key or Peele - such as "Dan Smith" of Brigham Young University.
+The West Team's introductions are always finalized by a white player with a conventional name played by neither Key or Peele - with the two being "Dan Smith" of Brigham Young University and "A. A. Ron Balakay" (Note: "'A. A. Ron Balakay'" possibly serves as the inspiration for the students' names in their previously mentioned sketch, Substitute Teacher.
+This sketch came out on January 31, 2012, while the Substitute Teacher sketch was aired later that year on October 17, 2012.) (a mispronunciation on Aaron Blake) of Morehouse College.

 In the third edition of this sketch, the fictional athletes were joined by actual players with unusual names, such as Ha Ha Clinton-Dix, Ishmaa'ily Kitchen, and Ferguson himself.
-The last West Team player was "A. A. Ron Rodgers", in reference to the Mr. Garvey sketches.
+The last West Team player was "A. A. Ron Rodgers", with his name modified, in reference to the Mr. Garvey sketches.
+According to Key, Rodgers improvised his own punchline.

-Metta World News

-NBA player Metta World Peace (played by himself) delivers the "news," which usually takes the form of presenting bizarre hypothetical scenarios to the audience and his imagined approach to them.
-These are the only sketches that star neither Key nor Peele, though the segments occasionally overlap with other sketches that do feature them.